Water flossers are an alternative to string floss

 Buyer’s guide: useful pre-purchase advice

-Dr. Gemma Wheeler, BDS (Hons)
+Dr Gemma Wheeler,

 With the help of our in-house dentist Dr. Gemma Wheeler, we’ve added useful notes and tips from our research and testing.
 In the sections below, we include the most relevant and important information about shopping for a water flosser.
 If you’ve got any questions or would like further advice, please leave a comment below.